Club work

 Morris, R. J. (1993) ‘Clubs, societies and associations’ in F. M. L. Thompson (ed.)
 The Cambridge Social History of Britain 1750-1950 Volume 3: Social agencies and institutions, Cambridge: Cambridge University Press.
 Excellent review of the development of voluntary associations.
 Other contributions include Prochaska on philanthropy, Obelkevick on religion, and Sutherland on education.

 Proshaska, F. (1988) The Voluntary Impulse.
 Philanthropy in modern Britain, London: Faber and Faber.
 106 + xv pages.
 This is a concise and insightful exploration of the development of philanthropy in Britain.
-Proshaska is particularly good at bringing to light the many forms that working class philanthropy took, the relationship of evangelicalism and liberalism in the development of more formal philanthropy, and in highlighting the continuities and resilience of charitable traditions.
+Proshaska is particularly good at bringing to light the many forms that working-class philanthropy took, the relationship of evangelicalism and liberalism in the development of more formal philanthropy, and in highlighting the continuities and resilience of charitable traditions.

 Putnam, R. D. (1999) Bowling Alone.
 The collapse and revival of American community, New York: Simon and Schuster.
 540 pages.
-Groundbreaking book that marshals evidence from an array of empirical and theoretical sources.
+A groundbreaking book that marshals evidence from an array of empirical and theoretical sources.
 Putnam argues there has been a decline in ‘social capital’ in the USA.
 He charts a drop in associational activity and a growing distance from neighbours, friends and family.
 Crucially he explores some of the possibilities that exist for rebuilding social capital.
 A modern classic.

 Russell, C. and Rigby, E. (1908) Lad’s Clubs, Their history, organization and management, (revised edn 1932), London: A. and C. Black.